constructpm/pysyncgateway/docs/quickstart.rst

 Create Database
 ---------------

-Create a new Database to contain our test User and Document:
+Create a new instance of :class:`Database <pysyncgateway.database.Database>` to contain our test user and document:

 .. doctest::